wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## Is there a dark mode?

-If wxWidgets is new enough _wxMaxima_ will automatically be in dark mode if the rest of the operating system is.
+If wxWidgets is new enough, _wxMaxima_ will automatically be in dark mode if the rest of the operating system is.
 The worksheet itself is by default equipped with a bright background.
 But it can be configured otherwise.
-Alternatively there is a `View/Invert worksheet brightness` menu entry that allows to quickly convert the worksheet from dark to bright and vice versa.
+Alternatively, there is a `View/Invert worksheet brightness` menu entry that allows to quickly convert the worksheet from dark to bright and vice versa.

-## _wxMaxima_ sometimes hangs for a several seconds once in the first minute
+## _wxMaxima_ sometimes hangs for several seconds once in the first minute

 _wxMaxima_ delegates some big tasks like parsing _Maxima_'s >1000-page-manual to background tasks, which normally goes totally unnoticed.
-In the moment the result of such a task is needed, though, it is possible that _wxMaxima_ needs to wait a couple of seconds before it can continue its work.
+At the moment the result of such a task is needed, though, it is possible that _wxMaxima_ needs to wait a couple of seconds before it can continue its work.

 ## Especially when testing new locale settings, a message box "locale 'xx_YY' can not be set" occurs

 ![Locale warning](./locale-warning.png){ id=img_locale_warning}

-(The same problem can occur with other applications too).The translations seem okay after you click on 'OK'. wxMaxima does not only use it's own translations, but the translations of the wxWidgets framework too.
+(The same problem can occur with other applications too).
+The translations seem okay after you click on 'OK'. wxMaxima does not only use its own translations but the translations of the wxWidgets framework too.

-These locales may be not present on the system.
+These locales maybe not present in the system.
 On Ubuntu/Debian systems they can be generated
 using: `dpkg-reconfigure locales`

 ## How can I use symbols for real numbers, natural numbers (ℝ, ℕ), etc.?

-You can find these symbols in the unicode side bar (search for 'double-struck capital').
+You can find these symbols in the Unicode sidebar (search for 'double-struck capital').
 But the selected font must also support these symbols.
 If they do not display properly, select another font.

 * * *

 Command-line arguments
 ======================

-Most operating systems provide less complicated ways of starting programs than the command line so this possibility is only rarely used. _wxMaxima_ still provides some command line switches, though.
+Most operating systems provide less complicated ways of starting programs than the command line so this possibility is only rarely used. _wxMaxima_ still provides some command-line switches, though.

 * `-v` or `--version`: Output the version information
 * `-h` or `--help`: Output a short help text
-* `-o` or `--open=<str>`: Open the filename given as argument to this command-line switch
+* `-o` or `--open=<str>`: Open the filename given as an argument to this command-line switch
 * `-e` or `--eval`: Evaluate the file after opening it.
-* `-b` or `--batch`: If the command-line opens a file all cells in this file are evaluated and the file is saved afterwards.
+* `-b` or `--batch`: If the command-line opens a file all cells in this file are evaluated and the file is saved afterward.
 This is for example useful if the session described in the file makes _Maxima_ generate output files.
 Batch-processing will be stopped if _wxMaxima_ detects that _Maxima_ has output an error and will pause if _Maxima_ has a question: Mathematics is somewhat interactive by nature so a completely interaction-free batch processing cannot always be guaranteed.
 * `--logtostderr`:                 Log all "debug messages" sidebar messages to stderr, too.
 * `--pipe`:                        Pipe messages from Maxima to stdout.
 * `--exit-on-error`:               Close the program on any maxima error.
-* `-f` or `--ini=<str>`: Use the init file that was given as argument to this command-line switch
+* `-f` or `--ini=<str>`: Use the init file that was given as an argument to this command-line switch
 * `-u`, `--use-version=<str>`:     Use maxima version `<str>`.
 * `-l`, `--lisp=<str>`:              Use a Maxima compiled with Lisp compiler `<str>`.
 * `-X`, `--extra-args=<str>`:        Allows to specify extra Maxima arguments
-* `-m` or `--maxima=<str>`:    allows to specify the location of the _maxima_ binary
+* `-m` or `--maxima=<str>`:    allows specifying the location of the _maxima_ binary
 * `--enableipc`: Lets Maxima control wxMaxima via interprocess communications.
 Use this option with care.

-Instead of a minus some operating systems might use a dash in front of the command-line switches.
+Instead of a minus, some operating systems might use a dash in front of the command-line switches.